Do Go On - 361 - The Hollywood Bandit

 So they called the police who turned up and surrounded the camper.

-After receiving no reply when they yelled out to the curly-haired man inside,
+After receiving no reply when they yelled out to the curly head man inside,

-the officers pumped two cans of capsicum spray into it.
+the officers pumped two cans of capsiccan spray into it.

 They're very trigger-happy.

-But also like maybe the cops shouldn't be so trigger happy
+but also like maybe the cop shouldn't be so trigger-happy, you know what I mean?

-And then they're like, what's next, a grenade?
+And then they're like, what's next to grenade?

 What do we do?